 - Lingopie is a really useful application if you love media content.
 You learn the language by viewing movies and TV shows.
 It is also a way to turn your hobby into study time.

 - Mondly, by Pearson, is for beginners and busy language learners.
 Is focused on practice, with bots and gameplays, but not so much on progress.
+So it can be a fun way to practice.

 - Songs and podcasts are convenient for practicing listening skills.
 Also to become familiar with pronunciation.
 A tip I give you is to always repeat what you hear.